Pupil Premium Grant

 - To secure improved outcomes for families with social & emotional barriers impacting on pupils' learning through appropriate signposting and support;

-- To improve the resilience and emotional wellbeing of all children; in particular our most vulnerable children, through a holistic approach to pastoral support;
+- To improve the resilience and emotional wellbeing of all children; in particular our most vulnerable children, through a holistic approach to pastoral support and emotional wellbeing;

 - To ensure that all disadvantaged pupils are encouraged to participate in wider school opportunities such as extra-curricular clubs, buddies, school councillors, sports and digital ambassadors.